-The species associated with this community complex include the brown algae Fucus vesiculosus and F. serratus, the red algae Osmundea pinnatifida, Calliblepharis jubata and Corallina officinalis, the barnacle Semibalanus balanoides, polychaetes of the family Spirorbidae and the gastropods Patella vulgata and Littorina saxatilis (Table 2).
+The species associated with this complex are the lichens Xanthoria parietina and Verrucaria maura, the brown algae Pelvetia canaliculata, Fucus vesiculosus and F. serratus, the red algae Osmundea pinnatifida, Calliblepharis jubata and Corallina officinalis, the barnacle Semibalanus balanoides, polychaetes of the family Spirorbidae and the gastropods Patella vulgata and Littorina saxatilis.